8ta4/blog/drafts/Best Speech-to-Text APIs in 2024.md

 1. Latency: The API needs to be fast, ideally under 0.25 seconds per call for a single sentence.

-1. Cost: It should be affordable, aiming for under $100 a month for heavy use.
+1. Cost: It should be affordable, aiming for under $1.215 per hour.

 1. Cross-origin resource sharing (CORS): This isn't a must-have, but it would be nice if the API supports CORS for direct use from the browser.